yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 ## Worked Example

-The file data/demo.mrc is a simulated MRC file based on the Protien Data Bank file ala_phe_ala.pdb available from https://gist.github.com/cstein/6699200.
+Because publicly availabe PDB files are more common than cryo-em MRC files, in this example a MRC is simulated from a PDB.
+The example uses the small plant protien crambin (3nir.pdb) a available from [https://www.rcsb.org/structure/3NIR](https://www.rcsb.org/structure/3NIR).

+1. Make a simulated MRC file by running `pdb_to_mrc -i <path>\3nir.pdb -o 3nir.mrc -o 3nir.mrc -n 15 15 15 -w soft`

-To see the information in the files header run
+2. To see the information in the files header run `mrc_header_info -i <path>\3nir.mrc`

-`mrc_header_info -i .\data\demo.mrc`

-To see the statistics of the data in the image run
+3. To see the statistics of the data in the image run `mrc_image_stats -i <path>\3nir.mrc`

-`mrc_image_stats -i .\data\demo.mrc`

-To convert to a mesh using five tetrahedra per voxel, run:

-`mrc_to_tets -i .\data\demo.mrc -o demo -v -f -t 3.85 -w -V -p -m2 -n 10 10 10`
+4. To convert to a mesh in tetgen format using five tetrahedra per voxel, run: `mrc_to_tets -i <path>\3nir.mrc -o 3nir -v -f -t 3.85 -w -V -p -m2 -n 10 10 10`

+5. View the mesh run `tgv -i <paht>\3nir`